The Encyclopedia of American Songs and Musicals

 15 Born on the North West coast in the State of Washington, Mildred Bailey began there as singer of jazz and blues.
 Thanks to her brother Al Rinker, she made first the acquaintance of Bing Crosby, one of the members of The Rhythm Boys before meeting Paul Whiteman with whom she started singing in 1929.
 She wasted no time to enjoy the public who heard her regularly on the radios and recorded from this year for Eddie Lang and Frankie Trumbauer.
 Her soft crooning style

-Isham Jones and Gus Arnheim have the abilities to take over the songs which they include in their repertoire by offering truly sophisticated arrangements.
+Isham Jones and Gus Arnheim have the abilities to take over the songs that they include in their repertoire by offering truly sophisticated arrangements.
 It is not by chance that Bing Crosby, in his early career, chose them both to orchestrate his own tracks.

 The Mills Brothers